miriamkw/GluPredKit/README.md

 ```
 glupredkit draw_plots
 ```
 - `--models`: Specify the list of trained models you'd like to visualize.
-Input model names separated by commas, without the ".pkl" extension.
+Input model names separated by commas, with the ".pkl" extension.
 By default, all available models will be evaluated.
 - `--plots`: Define the type of plots to be generated.
 Input the names of the plots separated by commas.
 If not specified, a scatter plot will be the default.
+The available plots are:
+    - scatter_plot
+    - trajectories
+    - one_prediction
 - `--is-real-time`: A boolean flag indicating whether to consider test data without matching true measurements.
 By default, it is set to False.
 - `--start-date`: The start date for the predictions.
 If not set, the first sample from the test data will be used.
 Input the date in the format "dd-mm-yyyy/hh:mm".
 - `--end-date`: This serves as either the end date for your range or the specific prediction date for one prediction plots.
 If left unspecified, the command defaults to using the last sample from the test data.
 The date format is "dd-mm-yyyy/hh:mm".